 What We Learned About the Edge and Edge Computing from Innovation Day September 24, 2020 Rohit Tripathi Edge Computing false Hughes and Plug N Play hosted a half-day event called Innovation Day that focused on edge computing and the various technological threads that it weaves together.
 As you’ve read in my previous posts, there are three key stakeholders when it comes to the evolution of the edge computing ecosystem—and an ecosystem it is (Related: learn more about the knowledge gaps in edge computing here).
 This event brought together all three of the stakeholders: enterprises who see the value of edge computing, application and infrastructure development companies who deliver the business intelligence, and orchestrators who ultimately manage and serve these brand-new operating environments at the edge.
 WANsform Your Enterprise Before you can transform customer experience, you must WANsform your enterprise.
 Learn how Hughes Managed SD-WAN is enabling digital transformation and achieving real results.
 MPLS vs. SD-WAN Why SD-WAN?
 WiFi Analytics: Insight Every Step of the Way Digital Signage Solutions: Engagement Starts Here SD-WAN Appliance: 4860 is SD-WAN transformation in a box I urge you to watch the video of the event, which we’ve modularized for ease of viewing, but I want to share some insights that we gained from this remarkable day in this post.
 The event had three distinct parts: A keynote that set the intellectual stage for the day and brought everyone to a common understanding about the state of technologies and the market An amazing panel of five experts and two market analysts that covered actual implementation use cases and challenges from both a business and technology standpoint Pitches from nine cutting-edge startups that are leading the charge on technologies that have defined edge computing Keynote speaker Matt Trifiro, Chief Marketing Officer at Vapor IO, stated that the “edge” is basically the edge of the last-mile network.
 Per Matt, “… the last‑mile network is where the infrastructure of the Internet meets the physical world, and that typically takes the form of a fiber to the home, fiber to a business facility or a factory, of a wireless signal to a phone, to a car; whether it's 4G, LTE, or 5G, and I'm sure in the future we'll invent other last mile network technologies…” During the event itself, this definition was further refined.
 The panelists—practitioners of AI and machine learning—brought to light the ways that they were using edge computing at the device level itself.
 For example, Dan Davies from North America Lighting spoke about using edge computing within the headlights of a car!
 Edge computing is fundamentally an enabler for edge intelligence, and the decision to deploy edge intelligence means defining the business case to do so (Related: find out about the considerations you should be making about edge computing for your enterprise).
 The panelists discussed the different routes they took to further their efforts in bringing intelligence to their edge deployments.
 While some have made rapid improvements, for others, it has been an incremental process.
 Some panelists discussed the process of making AI and machine learning mainstream for strategic thinking and the challenges therein.
 The point is that they persevered, and now they are leading their industries in this endeavor to bring their technological goals to the forefront.
 Seeing the startups was fantastic.
 They are the reason it’s even possible to imagine hosting intelligence at the edge.
 They have optimized machine learning models to fit any edge hardware, developed federated learning, selective intelligence, deep learning models, and databases custom built for distributed edge ecosystems.
 Their range of capabilities, their understanding of the emerging environments, and their academic and practical expertise makes them an essential part of any edge‑intelligent solution.
 I look forward to your comments and collaborating with you all.
 About the Author Rohit Tripathi focuses on new market development and is currently working on the future of edge computing, AI/ML and DevOps in the distributed enterprise context.
-Categories See All SD-WAN (57) Networking (27) Retail Technology (21) Managed Security (12) Managed Services (11) EMV (11) SASE (9) Conference (7) Edge Computing (7) Digital Media (6) WiFi Analytics (4) SCS (1) Popular Blogs 3 Top Trend-based Opportunities for C-StoresJun 18, 2021 Managed Network Services Solve Real Business ChallengesJun 21, 2021 How Hughes Applies AI/ML to Improve Field ServicesJun 22, 2021 Three Retail Trends That Are Here to Stay Post-CovidJul 23, 2021 HUG 2021 Digital Transformation Insights Jul 26, 2021 Related Posts See All HUG 2021 Digital Transformation Insights Tim Tang, Director, Enterprise Solutions July 26, 2021 With SD-WAN, Pursuing Hybrid Cloud Connectivity Might Be Simpler Than You Think Pranav Kondala May 14, 2021 Takeaways from 2020 Mike Tippets, Vice President, Enterprise Marketing December 03, 2020 Hughes Network Systems “Innovation Day” Highlights Edge Computing Possibilities August 04, 2020 A New Way to Close Knowledge Gaps in Edge Computing and Its Strategic Value Rohit Tripathi June 25, 2020 ENJOY THIS POST?
+Categories See All SD-WAN (58) Networking (31) Retail Technology (24) Managed Services (13) Managed Security (12) EMV (11) SASE (10) Conference (7) Edge Computing (7) Digital Media (6) WiFi Analytics (5) SCS (2) Popular Blogs Three Retail Trends That Are Here to Stay Post-CovidJul 23, 2021 HUG 2021 Digital Transformation Insights Jul 26, 2021 What to do When the Network is the Lifeline for a Franchise BusinessJul 28, 2021 5 Tips to Maintain Business as Usual During Hurricane SeasonAug 11, 2021 5 Digital Turning Points in RetailAug 16, 2021 Related Posts See All HUG 2021 Digital Transformation Insights Tim Tang, Director, Enterprise Solutions July 26, 2021 With SD-WAN, Pursuing Hybrid Cloud Connectivity Might Be Simpler Than You Think Pranav Kondala May 14, 2021 Takeaways from 2020 Mike Tippets, Vice President, Enterprise Marketing December 03, 2020 Hughes Network Systems “Innovation Day” Highlights Edge Computing Possibilities August 04, 2020 A New Way to Close Knowledge Gaps in Edge Computing and Its Strategic Value Rohit Tripathi June 25, 2020 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.